ghisforlamers/BlackSectorChernarus/README.md

 ## Windows (PowerShell)

 Requirements: PowerShell 7+ (`pwsh`) or Windows PowerShell 5.1, `steamcmd.exe`
-(`C:\steamcmd\steamcmd.exe` by default, or on PATH), and a DayZ dedicated server in `bin\`.
+(on PATH).
 Run PowerShell as the user that hosts the server, and allow local scripts once:

 ```